 - Lateral collateral ligament (LCL).
 This ligament gives stability to the outer knee.

 What are the symptoms of knee ligament injuries?

 A cruciate ligament injury often causes pain.
 Often you may hear a popping sound when the injury happens.
-Then your buckles when you try to stand on it.
+Then your leg buckles when you try to stand on it.
 The knee also swells.
-You also are not able to move your knee as you normally would.
-You may also pain along the joint and pain when walking.
+You also aren't able to move your knee as you normally would.
+You may also feel pain along the joint and pain when walking.

 The symptoms of a cruciate ligament injury may seem like other health conditions.
 Always see your healthcare provider for a diagnosis.

 Collateral ligament injury

 An injury to the collateral ligament also causes the knee to pop and buckle.
 It also causes pain and swelling.
 Often you will have pain at the sides of the knee and swelling over the injury site.
 If it is an MCL injury, the pain is on the inside of the knee.
 An LCL injury may cause pain on the outside of the knee.
 The knee will also feel unstable, like it is going to give way.

 Your healthcare provider will ask about your health history and do a physical exam.
 You may also need 1 or both of these tests: